 Learn more about home alarm system monitoring benefits.

-As with most projects, a little planning in the beginning can often save you money and disappointment in the end.
+For both professionally installed and DIY alarm systems, a little planning in the beginning can save you money and disappointment in the end.
 Installing home alarm wiring during construction will give you more options while you own the house, and better resale value if you decide to sell it.